How player data analytics help reduce churn

 2. Revenue churn

 Revenue calculations in relation to churn rates can be tallied by the amount of recurring revenue lost over the total amount of recurring revenue at the start of the period.
 This is yet another method to figure out just how much a business is hurting.

-Using those numbers' methods is always the first step towards understanding customers and churn better.
-Other than the obvious numbers, a thorough qualitative data analytics examination is required, in order to find out why customers churn.
-Then a company can offer customers value propositions in order to decrease customer churn.
+Using those numbers' methods is always the first step towards understanding players and churning better.
+Other than the obvious numbers, a thorough qualitative data analytics examination is required, in order to find out why users churn.
+Then a company can offer players value propositions in order to decrease churn.

 The importance of reducing churn

 With customer churn as a top priority on managers' minds, they have multiple reasons to take proactive steps to reduce it as much as they can.
 Some of them use churn prediction methods to try and calculate in advance how many customers are likely to churn vs. those who are less likely to churn.

 But whether a manager is able to predict churn or not, once he uses the above-mentioned methods to calculate the actual numbers of customers stopping doing business with his company, he must measure the existing losses created.